0fprod/0f-blog/data/events-in-solidity.md

 });
 ```

 The truth is that filtering logs or making this type of queries to the network is not trivial.
-If we need to make queries with more complex filters, for example, we would first have to process and store the data in a specific database and then make queries in SQL, Mongo or another tool.
-Luckily, there is a solution to this problem: [The Graph](https://thegraph.com/en/).
+If we need to make queries with more complex filters, for example, we would first have to process and store the data in a specific database and then make queries in SQL, Mongo or another tool that is more efficient than querying the blockchain.
+Luckily, there are some a solution to this problem, and one of them is [The Graph](https://thegraph.com/en/) protocol.

-Another use case is to store data in an external system to the contract or logs, where TheGraph is very useful.
-It is commonly used for **NFT marketplaces**, where it is necessary to maintain a list of NFTs that are for sale with certain properties (which implies preprocessing the data).
-To achieve this, we only need to emit events to buy or sell NFTs, without the need to store these lists in the contract, which would be more expensive.
+Another use case is at **NFT marketplaces**, where it is necessary to maintain a list of NFTs that are for sale with certain properties (which implies preprocessing the data).
+To achieve this, we only need to emit events to buy or sell NFTs, listen to them and store the processed data in a separated database, without the need to store this list in the contract, which would be **more expensive**.

 To use The Graph, we simply provide the contract address and ABI[^5], and it takes care of constantly querying those events and executing a specific "mapper" function (defined by us) to save them to its node.
 Then, The Graph node exposes a GraphQL endpoint for us to query the aggregated data in whatever way we desire.